 • The inspired writer 20 centuries ago foretold something that we are certainly seeing happen in our day — that is, “to suit their own desires … [people] will gather around them a great number of teachers to say what their itching ears want to hear.”
 They will not be receptive to sound doctrine.
 And part of the sound doctrine that they will not put up with is the Scriptures’ consistent call to repent, change our ways, and walk a holy walk.

 • The solution?
 The apostle’s command to Timothy and to all preachers is: “Preach the Word.”
+Don't shirk your pastoral responsibilities.
 Don’t preach what people with itching ears want to hear to suit their own desires.
 Rather, preach the uncompromised truths of God’s Word, the Bible.

 2 Peter 2:5 …Noah, a preacher of righteousness…

 • That’s what we still need today, thousands of years after Noah.
-We need church pulpits filled with preachers of righteousness, who are not intimidated by man’s opinions and are not snared by the fear of man.
+We need church pulpits filled with preachers of righteousness, who are not faint of heart and intimidated by man’s opinions and are not snared by the fear of man.

 • We need pastors and evangelists (and indeed all believers) preaching “repentance and remission of sins” (Luke 24:47) and reminding us of Jesus’ words: “Unless you repent, you too will all perish” (Luke 13:3,5).